 “By all means, enlighten me!”

-“I’m saying that you’re clumsy and uncoordinated—”
+“I’m stating the simple fact that you’re clumsy and uncoordinated—”

-“So you know what to do?”
+“You sure you know what to do?”
 Merlin, he was so patronizing.

-Yeah, I have no idea how Freddy procured it.
-When I asked him about it, he simply responded with a shifty glance and a not-very-reassuring, “Everybody has their secrets, Aggy.”
+...Yeah, I had no idea how Freddy procured it either.
+When I asked him, he simply responded with a shifty glance and mumbled something about EBay.

 What was supposed to happen was this: Potter would set off a series of dungbombs throughout the corridor.
-He then runs into Filch’s office, pretending that he just heard the bombs and that he thinks he knows which way the perpetrator went.
-Of course, Filch, thirsting for blood and probably eager for the kill, will demand Potter to show him where.
-Potter will then lead Filch through a wild goose chase throughout the castle, which will hopefully give me enough time to sneak into Filch’s office, steal his glasses, nab Mrs. Norris, Jr., and leave the taxidermy version in it’s place.
+He would then run into Filch’s office, pretending that he was some innocent bystander who heard the bombs go off and that he thought he knew which way the perpetrator had gone.
+Of course, Filch, thirsting for fresh adolescent blood, would demand for Potter to show him where.
+Potter would then lead Filch through a wild goose chase throughout the castle, which would hopefully give me the time to sneak into Filch’s office, steal his glasses, nab Mrs. Norris Jr., and leave the taxidermy version in it’s place.